NTUC Income Gro Capital Ease: 3-Year Endowment Plan with 1.96% p.a. Guaranteed Returns

 Do ensure that you’re adequately covered by having policies that meet your insurance needs.

-As always, please do sufficient homework before diving into it, and also read through the terms and conditions carefully.
+Despite that, please do sufficient homework before diving into it, and also read through the terms and conditions carefully.

 Please don’t get it just because you’re feeling the FOMO (fear of missing out).